rafkar123/BlockMaker/README.md

 Documentation on the config and the plugin's features will be listed here.
 ###Commands:
-- sm_blockmaker - will bring up the Block-Maker easy menu
+- sm_blockmaker - Will bring up the Block-Maker easy menu
-- sm_createblock <args> - advanced command of creating a custom block outside of the menu boundaries (root cmd)
+- sm_createblock <args> - Advanced command of creating a custom block outside of the menu boundaries (root cmd)

 ###Blocks:
 There will be some default types of blocks and later on, as the plugin develops more types will be added on